SMS Verbal Consent Policy

 Privacy and Data Use

 Phone numbers used for SMS communications are used only to support the specific member interaction.
+Mobile opt-in data and SMS consent are not shared with or sold to third parties, affiliates, or lead generators for marketing purposes.
 JET Employee Benefits does not use these phone numbers for mass marketing campaigns to our customers’ employees.

 SMS consent is not shared with or sold to third parties for marketing purposes.